Dedicated IT Team Engagement Models: A Guide for CTOs

 What is IT Staff Augmentation?

-Staff Augmentation is a hiring strategy that involves outsourcing work to resources hired via a talent sourcing company.
-This allows clients to hire top-tier talent without the hassle of the traditional recruitment process
+Staff Augmentation is a hiring strategy that involves outsourcing work to resources sourced, vetted, hired, and onboarded by a nearshore talent recruitment company.
+This allows clients to hire top-tier talent without the hassle of traditional hiring.

-While most IT companies leverage staff augmentation to fill temporary roles, complete short-term projects, and extend existing teams, this strategy can also be used for long-term commitments to support internal teams.
+While most IT companies use staff augmentation to fill temporary roles, complete short-term projects, and extend existing teams, this strategy can also be used for long-term commitments to support internal teams.

-Although remote work is not an entirely new trend, it gained more prominence during the and after COVID-19 pandemic.
-Many organizations today use offshore or nearshore staffing strategies to build their remote Software Development teams.
-These IT outsourcing strategies have several benefits, including:
+It's worth remembering that remote work is not an entirely new trend, but it gained more prominence during and after the COVID-19 pandemic.
+Many organizations today use offshore or nearshore staffing services to build their software development teams.
+These two software development outsourcing strategies have several benefits, including:

-In recent years, nearshore staff augmentation has become widely adopted by US companies because it allows CTOs, Technical Recruiters, and Hiring Managers to find resources within the same timezones and geographical location to counter challenges related to collaboration, communication, language, and cultural barriers associated with Offshore outsourcing.
+In recent years, nearshore staff augmentation has become popular among US companies because it allows CTOs, Technical Recruiters, and Hiring Managers to find resources within the same time zone and geographical location.
+The preference is down to the fact that it solves the collaboration, communication, language, and cultural barriers associated with offshore outsourcing.

 What is an IT Engagement Model?

-An IT engagement model refers to a set of guidelines that determine how a company collaborates with a technology partner or service provider to meet its software talent resourcing needs.
+An IT engagement model refers to a set of guidelines that determine how a company collaborates with a technology partner or service provider.

 1. Extended IT Team Model